introduction

 - Long-lived background jobs across page reloads (we persist filesystem state, not running processes).

-- Anything that legally must run in your trust boundary, not the visitor's browser.
+- Anything that legally must run only in your own trust boundary.